ATP Finals: prize money, sponsors, attendance and more

 Sponsors ATP Finals

-Nine out of the 14 ATP Finals partners are also partner of the ATP Tour.
+Eight out of the 11 ATP Finals partners are also partner of the ATP Tour.

-From the 14 partners, seven have their origin in Europe (including five in France), four in the USA and three in Asia.
+From the 11 partners, six have their origin in Europe (including three in France), three in Asia and two in the USA.

-When comparing the partners of the ATP Finals with the WTA Finals it is noticeable that the ATP event has far less partners (14 versus 31 in 2018), far more brands sponsoring both the tour and the Finals (nine versus two in 2018) and has attracted in general bigger, better-known brands.
+When comparing the partners of the ATP Finals with the WTA Finals it is noticeable that the ATP event has far less partners (11 versus 25 in 2019), far more brands sponsoring both the tour and the Finals (eight versus two in 2019) and has attracted in general bigger, better-known brands.
+The WTA Finals on the other hand has more local and regional partners.

 |Nitto||Diversified materials manufacturer||Japan|